Anatomy and Physiology Student Resources

 Learning is all about "Time on Task" > In order to learn the lecture and lab objectives, you will need to study two to three hours per day, seven days a week for the next 16 weeks!
 This recommendation is taken from research data collected by the Michigan Educational Association.
 Remember, this is "study time" and does not include the time in class for the lab and lecture.
 Study time is the "investment you are making in your future".
 The Roman poet Horace said famously, "Carpe diem" . (i.e. seize the day or "one should do all one can today to make one's future better).
 Carpe diem!

-Is it wise to ignore scientific facts because they are inconvenient?
+Is it wise to ignore scientific facts because the facts are inconvenient?

 The purpose of science is to find the truth!
 Researchers who study classroom learning have discovered how personal digital devices (e.g. cell phones and lap-top computers) affect learning in the lecture class.
 The experimental results are alarming.
 When digital devices were allowed in the class room, class test results were one full grade lower!
 So in the interest of both "science and best practices in the lecture room", I prohibit cell phones and personal computers in my lecture classes.
 No exceptions!